telepresenceio/telepresence/quick-start/demo-node.md

 If you don't have Docker Desktop already installed, go to the [Docker download page](https://www.docker.com/get-started) and install Docker.

-If you have Docker Desktop already installed, make sure it is running with the following command:
+You can check if Docker was installed with the following command:

 <CheckDockerCommand/>